LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Tag Design and Characteristics

+A LiDARTag is assumed to consist of a planar fiducial marker rigidly attached to a 3D object, as shown in Fig.~\ref{fig:3dtag}.
+In particular, the marker shows different intensity values when illuminated by a \lidarN.
+As indicated in Sec.~\ref{sec:lidarVScamera}, intensity relies on how a \lidar measures the reflectivity of an object.
+Most types of fiducial markers for camera-based systems could be adapted for use in LiDAR-based systems as long as the payload is composed of differing reflectivities and is placed inside the region highlighted in yellow in Fig.~\ref{fig:tag_explain}.
+Figure~\ref{fig:MarkerExample} shows an example of an \atag used as a \lidartN.
+In our experiments, we print the tags from a regular printer and a poster machine.
+Because fiducial markers are usually printed from a printer, however, markers with two colors such as \atag 1-3 \cite{olson2011apriltag, wang2016apriltag, krogiusflexible}, ARTag~\cite{fiala2005artag, fiala2005comparing}, InterSense~\cite{naimark2002circular}, CyberCode~\cite{rekimoto2000cybercode}, or CALTag~\cite{atcheson2010caltag} can be most easily adapted for use in our \lidart system, while Cho et.al~\cite{cho1998multi} with multi-color cannot.

-For this initial study, we employ \atag\ 2 as our fiducial markers.
-Furthermore, within the \atag\ 2 family of markers, we select a tag16h5c5 tag, that is, a tag encoding 16 bits (i.e., 16 black or white squares), with a minimum Hamming distance of 5, and a complexity of 5.
+For this initial study, we employ \atagN3 as our fiducial markers.
+Furthermore, within the \atagN3 family of markers, we select tag16h6c5, that is, a tag encoding 16 bits (i.e., 16 black or white squares), with a minimum Hamming distance of 6, and a complexity of 5.
 The Hamming distance measures the minimum number of bit changes (e.g., bit errors) required to transform one string of bits into the other.
-For example, the length-7 strings $``1011111"$ and $``1001011"$ have a Hamming distance of 2, whereas $``1011110"$ and $``1001010"$ have a Hamming distance of 3.
-The significance is that a lexicode with a minimum Hamming distance $h$ can detect $h/2$ bit errors and correct up to $\floor{(h-1)/2}$ bit errors~\citep{trachtenbert1996computational}.
-The complexity of an \atag\ is defined as the number of rectangles required to generate the tag’s 2D pattern.
+For example, the length-7 strings $``1011111"$ and $``1001011"$ have a Hamming distance of 2, whereas $``1011111"$ and $``1001010"$ have a Hamming distance of 3.
+The significance is that a lexicode with a minimum Hamming distance $h$ can detect $h/2$ bit errors and correct up to $\floor{(h-1)/2}$ bit errors~\cite{trachtenbert1996computational}.
+The complexity of an \atag is defined as the number of rectangles required to generate the tag’s 2D pattern.
 For example, a solid pattern requires just one rectangle, whereas, a white-black-white stripe would need two rectangles (first draw a large white rectangle; then draw a smaller black rectangle).
-For further details, we refer reader to the coding discussion in Olson~\citep{olson2011apriltag}. \begin{remark} One may argue that other members of the \atags\ 2 family, such as tag49h15c15, tag36h11c10, tag36h10c10, and tag25h10c8, would be more appropriate.
-For example, including more bits tends to increase the number of distinct tags in a family, while a larger Hamming distance reduces false positives.
-However, for tags of the same physical size and the same distance from the sensor, more bits means fewer returns per square and a higher error rate for individual squares. \end{remark}
+For further details, we refer the reader to the coding discussion in Olson~\cite{olson2011apriltag}.